in2code-de/lux/Documentation/Technical/Analysis/Index.md

 | Content     | `&utm_content=`  | Optional: e.g. the name of the google ad that was delivered                                |

 If there are parameters saved in your LUX, you can analyse the leads to them in this module.
 All diagrams are reacting to your filter settings.
-Of course you can also use the CSV download if you want to.
+Of course, you can also use the CSV download if you want to.

 Clicking on a lead will open a detail page to this lead.